-Write about the difference between living in Singapore and European countries based on your travel experience (Non-edited)
+Write about the difference between living in Singapore and European countries based on your travel experience.

 Ever wondered how it would be like to travel thousands of miles away from home for a vacation?
-To many of us Asians, not to mention the Singaporeans, who mostly have habits of travelling out of the small and congested island at least once in a year, our dream vacation destination may be Europe, Australia, New Zealand, Africa, or the United States of America.
+To many of us Asians, not to mention the Singaporeans, who mostly have habits of travelling out of the small and congested island at least once in a year, our dream vacation destination may be the enamoring walkways of Paris, peaceful plains of Switzerland, or even the ancient Roman ruins in Italy.
 All of these countries have something in common: they are all very different in many ways from our Asian continent.
-Say Europe for example, is different from Singapore in terms of their weather and climate, the emotional atmosphere of places in the night as compared to the day, the discrimination of other races in the locals’ countries, and the economic environment of the countries.
+Europe as a whole is different from Singapore in terms of their weather and climate, the emotional atmosphere of places in the night as compared to the day, the discrimination of other races in the locals’ countries, the economic environment of the countries, and the vast plains of land in the continent.
 The following seeks to address the differences of living as a local in Singapore as compared to living as a Singaporean tourist in Europe.

-Along with the changes in climatic atmosphere is the difference in cultural atmosphere in the city areas of Europe in comparison with those in Singapore, where city areas in Europe are more lively than the conservative Singapore city areas.
-Unlike the Singapore’s Orchard Road, European cities are usually lined with many more bars, nightclubs and a plethora of types of people on the streets.
-There are buskers, there are beggars, there are tourists.
+(P) Along with the changes in climatic atmosphere is the difference in cultural atmosphere in the city areas of Europe in comparison with those in Singapore, where city areas in Europe are livelier than the conservative Singapore city areas.
+(Ex) Unlike the Singapore’s Orchard Road or Clarke Quay, European cities are usually lined with many more bars, nightclubs and a plethora of types of people on the streets.
+(Eg) There are musical buskers, there are eloquent citizens, there are wealthy tourists.
 Many locals would often stroll by the shops with their friends to have large portions for a meal, a heavy dose of alcohol and a convivial conversation.
-The image these evokes often showcases the diversity of the European culture, which is a rather different sight from what Singaporeans are used to seeing in our main city area: Orchard Road, where only a few authorised buskers are allowed to work, where begging is illegal, and where Singaporeans normally shop at and enjoy food without high doses of alcohol.
-Due to our unostentious culture, many Singaporeans are likely to deride those who display outgoing exuberance in public areas.
-These result in a city with people showing little expression of their emotions through their behaviour, which is a stark difference from how the people in European cities openly display their emotions and talents.
-Therefore, it is likely to be a shock or a fascination to first time Singaporean travelers to Europe to experience such a lively and diverse culture without much restrictions.
+(Ev) The image these evokes often showcases the diversity of the European culture, which is a rather different sight from what Singaporeans are used to seeing in our main city area: Orchard Road, where only a few authorised buskers are allowed to work, where people speak with little expression, and where Singaporeans normally shop at and enjoy food without high doses of alcohol.
+Due to our unostentatious culture which values dignified outlooks more than genuinity in expression, many Singaporeans are likely to shy away from or even deride those who display outgoing exuberance in public areas.
+These result in a city with people showing little expression of their emotions through their behaviour, which is a stark difference from how the people in European cities can openly display their emotions and talents.
+(L) Therefore, it is likely to be a shock or a fascination to first time Singaporean travelers to Europe to experience such a lively and diverse culture without much restrictions.

-All in all, living in Singapore as a local is very much different from living as a tourist in Europe, due to the differences in weather and climate, cultural and economic atmospheres, and the treatment from locals.
+All in all, living in Singapore as a local is very much different from living as a tourist in Europe, due to the differences in weather and climate, and cultural atmospheres.
 The holiday to Europe can be seen as a time to enjoy, a time to appreciate my own country – Singapore, and a time to hope and improve Singapore for the future.